akashnimare/foco/readme.md

 #Foco <img src="img/foco.png" width="40">

 Foco is a cross-platform desktop app :computer: which runs in menubar.
 Foco boosts your productivity :rocket: by creating perfect productive environment.
+It has the best sounds for getting work done :raised_hands:.

 <br>
 [![](img/image.png)](https://github.com/akashnimare/foco/releases/)